AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/IsMirror.md

 AttributeType.IsMirror Property
 ===============================
-AutomationML 2.1 APIGets a value indicating whether this instance is a mirror of another Attribute object.
+Gets a value indicating whether this instance is a mirror of another Attribute object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)